fuziki/UnityCoreBluetooth/README.md

 ![daydream](docs/videos/daydream.gif)

 # Installation
-* Copy [`Examples/UnityExample/Assets/Plugins/UnityCoreBluetooth`](Examples/UnityExample/Assets/Plugins/UnityCoreBluetooth) to your project
+* Download VideoCreator.unitypakcage from [Releases](https://github.com/fuziki/UnityCoreBluetooth/releases) and install it in your project.

 # Features
 - Peripheral